 Pagel, C. D. (2018).
 My Arctic orca research begins.
 In W. Doak (Ed.), Encounters with Whales – A Survey of Human/Whale Culture (pp. 127-129) [e-book].
 Click here

-Pagel, C. D., Waltert, M., Scheer, M., & Lück, M. (accepted).
-Having a whale of a time: In-water interactions with Norwegian killer whales (Orcinus orca) and their direct behavioural responses.
+Pagel, C. D., Waltert, M., Scheer, M., & Lück, M. (2021).
+Swimming with wild orcas in Norway: Killer whale behaviours directed towards snorkelers and divers in an unregulated whale watching market.
 In: Lück, M., Liu, C. & Eisenstein, B. (Eds.): Title tba: Insights from the International Competence Network of Tourism Research and Education (ICNT).
 Peter Lang Verlag, Frankfurt.

 Scientific Conferences and Presentations

 Coastal & Marine Tourism Congress (CMT) 2015 in Kailua-Kona, Hawai’i (Presenter)